Get Started Free

 Is Google Meet live translation available on mobile devices?

 Google Meet live speech translation is currently available only on computers.
-Participants who join meetings from mobile devices cannot use the feature yet.
-However, Google has confirmed that support for Android and iOS apps is planned in a future rollout.
+Participants who join meetings from mobile devices cannot use the in-meeting feature yet, though Google has confirmed that support for Android and iOS apps is planned.

 Can Google Meet translate into multiple languages at the same time?